aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-recognition/read-barcode-properties/_index.md

 }
 {{< /highlight >}}

 ## Getting Barcode Placement Region and Orientation Angle
 In some cases, developers may need to get information about the placement region of a source barcode and its orientation angle.
 To enable such a possibility, ***Aspose.BarCode for .NET*** provides a group of properties called [*RegionParameters*](https://apireference.aspose.com/barcode/net/aspose.barcode.barcoderecognition/barcoderegionparameters) that stores the following information:
--	Quadrangle – quadrangle object that bounds a barcode
+-	Quadrangle – a quadrangle object that bounds a barcode
--	Rectangle - rectangle object that bounds a barcode
+-	Rectangle - a rectangle object that bounds a barcode
--	Points – array of points constituting a barcode
+-	Points – an array of points constituting a barcode
--	Angle – orientation angle in degrees
+-	Angle – an orientation angle in degrees

+The following code sample illustrates how to get the information about barcode placement region and orientation angle for the example barcode image provided below.

 {{< highlight csharp>}}
 //recognize image